-Communication and Media (Forthcoming in January 2019) - Payal Arora
+Communication and Media - Payal Arora

 The ‘global turn’ in media and communication demands new ways of conceptualizing relations and boundaries between the local, the national and the transnational.
 In recent years, ubiquitous computing, mobile technologies and social media have amplified the urgency to unpack the globalizing of media platforms, communication patterns and processes as well as their underlying politics and policies.

 While the media continues to be implicated in the “disjunctures between economy, culture, and politics” as Arjun Appadurai astutely observed a quarter century ago, their digital cultures have created new opportunities and discontinuities at a global scale that require a prolonged and thoughtful investigation.

 Speculations about the fate of traditional mass media like print, radio and television continue to be of rising concern in academic and industrial research.
 The rise of user-generated content has challenged conventional framings of media producers and audiences bound by the nation state.
 For example, bloggers, podcasters, online celebrities, digital activists and citizen journalists can shape global public opinion and the media landscape at large.

 As a few digital platforms control the vast amount of data generated through everyday communicative practices worldwide, scholars across disciplines are rightfully concerned about who gets to collect, curate, store and moderate such media content.
 What is driving the expansions in media infrastructures and policies and is there a unified and shared logic to their organization?
 What are the implications of new media technologies for politics and governance at national and international levels?